ericwikman/cinque.xyz/docs/src/giant/timeline.md

   - PlannerCalc
   - Viewcomp
     <!-- todo: add all the above to the giant/readem if they didn't have any other article mention with more detail in 1982 -->

+## 1982-04-00 - Softalk - Volume 2

+### Ventures with VisiCalc (page 143)

+##### Joe Shelton

+- Comparison of VisiCalc III and Apple II VisiCalc
+  - Apple II max file size 34K, VisiCalc III max file size 192K
+  - III has 80 coulmn display compared to 40 on II, so can fit 8 columns as opposed to 4
+  - III allows mixed case characters
+  - III has four cursor keys
+- Pretty well written primer on VisiCalc, presumably to get reader to a baseline before the future articles in the series.
+But recommended read to have a good overview of VisiCalc

 ## 1982-05-10 - InfoWorld - Volume 4 - Number 18